 If, following the s47 enquiries, the concerns are substantiated and the child is judged to be at risk of significant harm, a Child Protection Conference (CPC) will normally be convened.
 The CPC must be held within 15 days of the first strategy discussion and School staff will be invited to attend - normally the DSL or Headmaster.
-This person will produce a written report in the correct format (a pro forma is available on the Surrey CSP website).
+This person will produce a written report in the correct format (a pro forma is available on the Surrey SCP website).
 This will be shared with the child/young person and his/her family before the conference is held.
 A copy will also be sent to the person chairing the initial CPC at least 24 hours in advance.

-More information is in the multi-agency safeguarding procedures 'Child Protection Conferences' on the Surrey CSP website (http://surreyscb.procedures.org.uk).
+More information is in the multi-agency safeguarding procedures 'Child Protection Conferences' on the Surrey SCP website (https://surreyscb.procedures.org.uk/).

-If the DSL disagrees with the decisions made by social workers regarding the outcome of the referral, the conclusions of the assessment or any actions taken, the matter should be discussed and if necessary escalated to more senior managers (under the escalation policy available on the Surrey CSP website), particularly if the child's situation does not appear to be improving.
+If the DSL disagrees with the decisions made by social workers regarding the outcome of the referral, the conclusions of the assessment or any actions taken, the matter should be discussed and if necessary escalated to more senior managers (under the escalation policy available on the Surrey SCP website), particularly if the child's situation does not appear to be improving.

-4.6 Responding to allegations or concerns about staff or volunteers believe that another adult (whether staff, volunteer, DSL or Deputy DSL) has acted inappropriately or abused a child or young person, they will take action by reporting to the Headmaster (not the DSL) immediately.
+4.6 Responding to allegations or concerns about staff or volunteers concerns about, staff or volunteers.
+If a member of staff, or any other person, has any reason to believe that another adult (whether staff, volunteer, DSL or Deputy DSL) has acted inappropriately or abused a child or young person, they will take action by reporting to the Headmaster (not the DSL) immediately.
 The Headmaster will inform the Chair of Governors.